 - Mutual of Omaha Plan G Medigap active

-Example 4: Worth County 72 — Worth rural OEP MA-to-Original because all MA plans inadequate
+Example 3: Worth County 72, rural OEP MA-to-Original because all MA plans inadequate

 Linda, age 72, lives in rural Worth County in south Georgia.
-During AEP 2026, she switched from Original Medicare to a Wellcare MA-PD plan, attracted by the $0 premium and dental coverage.
-In January 2027, she discovers that the Wellcare network in Worth County is even narrower than she realized — her nearest in-network specialist for a chronic condition is 60+ miles away in Macon.
+During AEP 2026, she switched from Original Medicare to a Wellcare MA-PD plan, attracted by the no-premium plan and its dental coverage.
+In January 2027, she discovers that the Wellcare network in Worth County is even narrower than she realized: her nearest in-network specialist for a chronic condition is 60+ miles away in Macon.

 Linda calls GeorgiaCares on January 22.
 The counselor runs Plan Finder and confirms: